 Frank Downey Insurance Brokers is purchased.
 They operate in Madoc, focusing on selling car and home insurance.

 New office opened in Trenton.
-Trenton sells commercial insurance, in addition to personal lines items like auto insurance and home insurance.
+Trenton sells commercial insurance, in addition to personal lines items like car insurance and home insurance.
 Ray Bickle Insurance Brokers also purchased, to add auto, home, business and life insurance products in Cobourg.

 Expansion into Brighton through purchase of Fred Wake Insurance Brokers and Mitchell Insurance.

 Eventful year for McDougall Insurance.
 Addition of AQ Financial from Bill Yeotes and addition of Paul Newell augments McDougall Insurance’s financial services.
-Also purchased Quinte Insurance Brokers.
+Also purchased Quinte Insurance Brokers2.
 On a sad note, founder Lorne McDougall passes away from Parkinson’s Disease.

 Eagleson Insurance is purchased from Murray Eagleson, strengthening presence in Cobourg.